jhakonen/wot-teamspeak-mod/README.md

 JHakonen's mod for integrating TeamSpeak(TS) into World of Tanks (WOT).

-WOT has already a support for voice communication which can be enabled from settings.
-When a player speaks his name in battle's player list has a green wave animation which shows current speaker.
-There is also a green speaker icon above the speaking player's tank.
-This mod enables those functionalities for TS as well.
+This mod enables ingame notifications when a player speaks in TS.
+The notifications include:
+- Normal ingame voice chat notifications:
+  - green wave animations under player's name at garage in e.g. training room, platoon, etc. views,
+  - green wave animations at battle in the player panels,
+  - speaker icon on top of a tank in battle
+- Notication in minimap around speaking player's tank marker

 Compatible with WOT version 0.9.3.